 Because the bezels around the keyboard and screen are slightly thinner, the MacBook Pro has a smaller footprint with the same 15-inch display.

 The new MacBook Pro has four USB-C ports, compatible for charging, Thunderbolt 3, DisplayPort, HDMI, and VGA.
-Apple did
+Apple did *not* remove the headphone jack in its newest laptop.

 The MacBook Pro’s internals have been upgraded too.